pkenkere/GraphSearchPractice/README.md

 **Your task** is to complete the files "Bfs.java" and "Dfs.java".
 I recommend you start with DFS, as that will be easier.

 The methods you implement will be passed a Maze object as a parameter.
-These are some useful methods from Maze.java:
+These are some useful methods:

 ```java
 public class Maze {